TRADITIONAL VS BRANDED JEWELLERS

 In Part 1: Strategies for Jewelry Retail to Acquire Customers: Data Collation, we understood the market segmentation that jewelry retail players can identify and the research methods to understand what inspires their customers to purchase jewelry.

 If you’re looking for some more information about the courses at JK Diamonds Institute, you can check out the Polish Diamond Grading Course here.
-You can become, one of the finest Diamond Grader and excel in your career.
+You can become one of the finest Diamond Graders or you can also start your diamond or jewelry business and excel in your career.

 Let us now understand the distinguishing strategic models used by traditional jewellers and the new era branded jewellers.